openstack/openstack-manuals/doc/config-reference/source/shared-file-systems/overview.rst

    throughout the Shared File Systems service.
 It supports the OpenStack APIs.

+manila-data
+  A standalone service whose purpose is to receive requests, process data operations with potentially long running time such as copying, share migration or backup.

 manila-scheduler
    Schedules and routes requests to the appropriate share service.
 The scheduler uses configurable filters and weighers